johnbuluba/gMountie/README.md

 ## License

-gMountie is released under the MIT License.
+gMountie is released under the Apache License.
 See the [LICENSE](LICENSE) file for details.

 ---